 The difference between closed and open captions is that closed captions allow the viewer to turn the captions on and off.
 Open captions are burned into the video and cannot be turned off.
 Closed captions are more common with online video.
 See a demo of open vs. closed captions.

-Post-production captions (aka “offline captions”) versus live captions (aka “real-time captions”) refers to the timing of when the captioning process is done.
+Pre-recorded captions (aka “offline captions”) versus live captions (aka “real-time captions”) refers to the timing of when the captioning process is done.
 Live captioning is done in real time by stenographers while the event is happening.
-Post-production captioning is done after the event has taken place.
+Pre-recorded captioning is done after the event has taken place.

 Closed Captions vs. Subtitles vs. SDH

 In the US, “closed captions” are designed for viewers who are deaf and hard of hearing.
 In addition to the spoken words, closed captions convey sound effects, speaker identification, and other non-speech elements.
 On the other hand, “subtitles” are intended for viewers who can hear the audio, but cannot understand the language.
 For this reason, American subtitles communicate the spoken content but not the sound effects.
 Outside of the U.S., the words “subtitles” and “closed captions” are often used interchangeably.
 “SDH” means “subtitles for the deaf and hard-of-hearing.”
 SDH subtitles convey the same information as closed captions but in some cases have technical differences.
 For more information, read the article How Subtitles for the Deaf and Hard-of-Hearing (SDH) Differ from Closed Captions

 There are many different caption formats that are used depending on the type of media player or device.
 Below is a list of some of the more common caption formats and their respective applications.